 establishing Syracuse University’s weeklong celebration of the life and legacy of Rev. Martin Luther King, Jr. — “I Have a Dream” Week

-founding the African American Male Congress, the nation’s first undergraduate honor society for African American males
+founding the African American Male Congress, the nation’s first undergraduate honor society for black males

-Thomas previously served as associate director of the Office of Graduate Preparation Programs at Syracuse University, adjunct professor of sociology and psychology at Drexel University, area coordinator for College House and Conference Services at the University of Pennsylvania, residence coordinator at Florida State University, assistant area coordinator at Syracuse University, and administrative assistant at Rowan University.
-He has also written about higher education for the Huffington Post, the Post Standard, and Syracuse University Press.
+Thomas previously served as associate director of the Office of Graduate Preparation Programs at Syracuse University, area coordinator for College House and Conference Services at the University of Pennsylvania, and residence coordinator at Florida State University.
+He has taught courses in sociology and psychology at Drexel University, and written about leadership and higher education for the Huffington Post, the Post Standard, and Syracuse University Press.

 Become a Scholar